Miriam Moffitt: Mamie Moffitt and Her Five Jazz Hounds

-The "Five Jazz Hounds" included family and relatives, including her husband Wallace, her brother-in-law Alfred, and Alfred’s nephew Harold Black.
+The "Five Jazz Hounds" included family and relatives, including her husband Wallace, her brother-in-law Alfred, and Alfred's nephew Harold Black.
 Young Wendell Culley was an occasional guest on the trumpet.
 After Mamie Moffitt left, drummer Boots Ward started his own band, The Nite Hawks, which included Harold Black and John Byard.

 Personal life and family

 In 1901, Miriam married John Thomas, who worked on the rail service between New Jersey and New York City.
-After their divorce, Miriam moved back to New Bedford with their two daughters: Natalie (b.
-1902) and Dorothy Thomas (b.
-1907).
+After their divorce, Miriam moved back to New Bedford with their two daughters: Natalie (born 1902) and Dorothy Thomas (born 1907).

 In 1918, Miriam married Wallace Moffitt, a cornet player from Worcester, Massachusetts.
 He had two children of his own, Donald and Edna Moffitt.
 Later, Miriam and Wallace also adopted Madeline Moffitt.

 Other family businesses

 In the early 1930s, Miriam and Wallace opened a popular restaurant in Worcester called Moffitt's Chicken Coop, as well as a battery shop.
 In 1949, the Moffitts moved to Mashpee, Massachusetts on Cape Cod, and opened a summer guest house called Popponesett-in-the-Pines, which they ran for a few years until they retired.